-When you write to Dear Stranger, your letter will be swapped with that of another writer from elsewhere in the state.
+When you write to Dear Stranger, your letter will be swapped with one from another writer.
 They will get your letter; you will get theirs.
 The exchange is anonymous, and you can share as little or as much information about yourself as you like.
 Please keep in mind that photos, even ones without people in them, may contain information that could be used to identify you.

-Dear Stranger is open to everyone, though writers under the age of 18 must have parental consent to participate.
+Dear Stranger is open to everyone, though writers under the age of eighteen must have parental consent to participate.
 (Click here to download the consent form, please complete the form, print, and send with the letter.)
 Letters are paired at random, though we do our best to match participants with someone outside of their ZIP code.
 Oregon Humanities staff read all letters before they are exchanged.